 Stopping Drinking - Quitting Alcohol

 The consequences of our alcoholic drinking (and thinking) have also varied.
 Some of our members had literally become derelicts before turning to AA for help.
 They had lost family, possessions and self-respect.
 They had been in the gutter in many cities.
 They had been hospitalised and jailed.
 They had committed many grave offences -against society, their families, their employers and themselves.
 Others among us have never been jailed or hospitalised.
 Nor have they lost jobs through drinking.
 But even those men and women finally came to the point where they realised that alcohol was interfering with normal living.
 When they discovered that they could not seem to live without alcohol, they too sought help through AA rather than prolong their irresponsible drinking.

 We are united by a common problem, alcohol.
 Meeting and talking and helping other alcoholics together, we are somehow able to stay sober and lose the compulsion to drink, once a dominant force in our lives.
 We do not think we are the only people that have the answer to stopping drinking.
 We know that the AA programme works for us and we have seen it work for every newcomer, almost without exception, who honestly and sincerely wanted to quit drinking.
-If you want to know more about AA.
+Visit this page if you want to know more about AA.